starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 # FileMaker iOS App SDK + Swift AppDelegate

+🚨 Updated for FileMaker 19 SDK

 Learn how to create and use a Swift AppDelegate in a FIAS project.
 Includes an example of how to fire a FileMaker script using `FMX_Queue_Script` from the `completedReturnToForegroundActive()` delegate method.

-🔥 *Updated for Xcode 11 and the FileMaker 19 SDK*

-In older versions of Xcode, obtaining the symbolic name for a Swift AppDelegate required using the command line utility `otool`, which is no longer available (starting with Xcode 10).
+In older versions of Xcode, obtaining the symbolic header name for a Swift AppDelegate required using the command line utility `otool`, which is no longer available (starting with Xcode 10).
 This walkthrough has been updated for Xcode 11 and uses the `objdump` tool.

 ---